TheCandidStartup/TheCandidStartup.github.io/_drafts/typescript-semantic-versioning.md

 I use [API Extractor]({% link _posts/2024-07-19-bootstrapping-api-extractor.md %}) to generate a report that defines the public API contract for each package.
 That makes it easy to see if there have been any changes.
 If there's no change in the TypeScript compiler or API contract, the change is safe.

-I have a checklist than I run through when I update TypeScript.
+I have a checklist that I run through when I update TypeScript.
 1. Review release notes for potential issues
 2. Check if build with new compiler changes API contract
 3. Run full build including component level testing that consumes the built packages